-Holly was a slithering, slouching, sliding woman of rubber.
-Sometimes she sat with her legs folded beneath her on the chair seat; sometimes she sat with her feet on the seat and her knees pointing up; sometimes her legs were sprawled over an arm of the chair; but most of the time she just slid slowly down the seat, eventually arriving at the half-prone position she preferred.
+Holly was a sliding, slouching woman of rubber.
+Sometimes she sat with her legs folded beneath her on the chair seat; sometimes she sat with her feet on the seat and her knees pointing up; sometimes her legs were sprawled over an arm of her chair; but most of the time she just slid slowly down the seat, eventually arriving at the half-prone position she preferred.
 When sitting in the lunchroom, she didn’t talk to anyone and she didn’t eat much; often she threw her food away or gave it away.
-Some days during lunch she’d go into the nurse’s office and lie down; other days she’d talk to herself in a growling tone of voice; but mostly she just slumped in her seat.
+Some days during lunch she’d go to the nurse’s office and lie down; other days she’d talk to herself in a growling tone of voice; but mostly she just slumped in her seat.

 “Did you have a nice weekend?”

 “Oh.”
 I looked at her, hoping for more.

 “You tot?
 Oh, you talked?
 You talked with somebody this weekend?”